sebyldino/Homey_e-paper/README.md

 - Dynamic icons based on device status
 - Change icon when battery/screen is plug to USB (actually you will see "✓" on top right)
 - Only delete area is needed on wake-up (dont know if it's possible...)
+- Made new case (I got it on Thingiverse, i think wood PLA is not pretty for this.
+Maybe white...)

 I'm doing this for fun, let me know if there are any errors or improvements to be made :)